Nursing Home Abuse FAQs

 What are my legal options if a loved one is suffering abuse or neglect at a nursing home?

-Nursing home residents have certain rights in long term care facilities, which are protected by the South Carolina Long Term Care Ombudsman Program and the federal Older Americans Act.
+Nursing home residents have certain rights in long term care facilities, which are protected by the federal Older Americans Act.
 If your loved one's rights have been violated in a nursing home, and has been the victim of abuse or neglect, your legal options include:

 - Reporting the abuse or neglect to the authorities